If Medicare Reimbursements shrink, who pays the difference?

-Worries that come next are concerns over how long our retirement money will last, what happens if a spouse is lost and of course the 600 pound gorilla in the room: medical concerns.
+As we age, we become less worried about paying our mortgage, educating our children, and accumulating enough for retirement.
+Worries that come next are concerns over how long our retirement money will last, what happens if a spouse is lost and of course the 600-pound gorilla in the room: medical concerns.
 What happens in the event I need medical care not covered by Medicare?

+My doctor retired 8 months ago and was replaced by a newer younger physician, one who stepped into his practice and assumed his role.
+I decided to schedule an appointment with him and to set my annual physical; an appointment was established in July.
 A few days later, his office called me to go over a few points.
 Yes, I was qualified to have an annual physical and an hour of his time, EKG, blood work; a complete exam.
-Since I am a Medicare qualified patient they wanted me to know about the fees.
+Since I am a Medicare-eligible patient, they wanted me to know about the fees.

 Fees!
-Wait….I have entitlement, I have Medicare!
+Wait….I have an entitlement, and I have Medicare!

-What has happened according to the doctor’s business office is this: The cost of medical care has increased; the reimbursement of medical fees by Medicare has reduced.
+What has happened according to the doctor’s business office is this: The cost of medical care has increased; the reimbursement of medical fees by Medicare has been reduced.

-What if it increases more than 10%?
+If the annual increase was 10% then in 10 years a physical would cost $1,556.75.
+What if it increases by more than 10%?
 How will it be paid?
 Now consider the Baby Boomers, all 70 million of us, how will our medical care be paid for?
 Will Medicare stand up and deliver?
-My guess is no, we will need to become more active in our percentage of our medical care costs.
+My guess is no, and we will need to become more active in the percentage of our medical care costs.

 A little research into this topic of future medical costs will do nothing but confuse you; guesses are all over the place.
 A recent article in Forbes suggests that in the 20 years after age 65, we should plan to spend out of pocket at least $142,000 (each!).
 From that guess, it can soar as high as $250,000 with each future estimator throwing caution to the wind; the fact is no one knows.